RIOT-OS/riot-os.org/README.md

 to install all further dependencies.

-Run `bundle exec jekyll build`.
+Run `make build`.
 This will create a directory `_site`.
-To watch for file changes and trigger a rebuild, you can run `bundle exec jekyll build --watch`.
+To watch for file changes and trigger a rebuild, you can set the environment variable `WATCH`:

+`WATCH=1 make build`.

-To build for production environment set the environmental variable `JEKYLL_ENV=production`.
-For production environments you need to add the `_config_production.yml` file to the build to override the `baseurl`, by adding `--config _config.yml,_config_production.yml` to the build command.
+To build for production environment set the environmental variable `PRODUCTION=1`.

+`PRODUCTION=1 make build`.

 ### Serving

-Serve the website running `bundle exec jekyll serve --livereload`.
+Serve the website running `make serve`.

 ### Updating RIOT-related data
-All RIOT-related data that is rendered in the website (e.g. statistics, contributors and board list) is parsed from files in the `_data` folder.
+All RIOT-related data that is rendered in the website (e.g. statistics, contributors board list, etc) is parsed from files in the `_data` folder.
 To update these files with fresh information some `make` targets are available:

 - `update_riot_stats`
 - `update_riot_board_list`
 - `update_riot_contributors`
+- `update_riot_drivers`

 To update everything at once run `make update_riot_data`.